Accountability Statement

 I strive to work with integrity, clarity, and empathy to walk alongside and support others with gentleness and patience, so that they feel empowered to find their own ways of showing up in the world which interrupt oppression.

-I encourage participants in my sessions to show up in the spirit of allyship and collaboration with care, solidarity and respect for others, and with the aim of progressing together in the often complex sense-making journey to dismantling racism.
+I encourage my clients to show up in the spirit of collaboration, care and respect for others, and with the aim of progressing together in the sense-making journey to grapple with complexity - of our minds, bodies, conflicts and ruptures.
 I commit to applying the same standards to myself, and I will gently call in or out any inappropriate behaviours including micro- and macro-aggressions.
-When conflict arises, I commit to approaching it with integrity, openness and patience, being mindful that our - white folks’ - attitude to conflict can teach us a lot about the ways racism operates, as it makes the members of the dominant group fearful of open conflict in relation to race, and unwilling to embrace discomfort.

 I commit to transparency and accountability, and I encourage and will respond to feedback.
 I commit to ownership of my mistakes and blindspots, and will endeavour to seek repair if possible.
-I commit to ongoing learning, education, and training, and will continue to engage in dialogues and collaborations around issues related to anti-racism, social justice, equity, and anti-oppression.
+I commit to ongoing learning, education, and training, and will continue to engage in dialogues and collaborations around issues related to social justice, equity, and anti-oppression.
 I respect confidentiality and fully adhere to GDPR legislation.

 I encourage my clients and colleagues with whom I work to hold me accountable.
 I am grateful for and will respond to feedback on any aspect of my work.